-2030 goals
+2030 Goals

-In 2020, we launched L'Oreal for the Future, our 2030 commitments which mark a crucial new stage in rising to the challenges facing our world - environmental and social.
+In 2020, we launched L'Oréal for the Future, our 2030 commitments which mark a crucial new stage in rising to the challenges facing our world - environmental and social.
 Relevant targets include the below and we will be reporting annually on the progress made against these:

-- By 2030, 100% of our strategic suppliers' employees will be paid at least a living wage covering their basic needs and those of their dependents, calculated in line with best practices. - By 2030, we will help an incremental 100,000 people from disadvantaged communities gain access to employment - In 2021, 13,946 people from underprivileged or poor communities have access to work. - 89,093 people accessed work through the Solidarity Sourcing programme, 7,955 more people than in 2020. - 5,991 people from extremely vulnerable environments were trained in beauty professions.
+- By 2030, 100% of our strategic suppliers' employees will be paid at least a living wage covering their basic needs and those of their dependents, calculated in line with best practices. - By 2030, we will help an incremental 100,000 people from disadvantaged communities gain access to employment.

 L'Oréal UK will play its full part in helping to reach the global objectives outlined above.
 In addition, in the UK (and globally) we will continue to implement our on-going Social Audit programme to ensure that we can effectively manage the risks associated across our supply chain.
-Where applicable, suppliers and subcontractors will continue to sign up to our https://www.loreal.com/en/uki/pages/commitments/uk-our-product-environmental-and-social-labelling/

-Mutual Ethical Commitment Letter.
+Where applicable, suppliers and subcontractors will continue to sign up to our Mutual Ethical Commitment Letter.
 In the UK, all suppliers of labour will also continue to be required to sign an agreement committing to respecting Human Rights.
 Finally, we will continue to drive greater awareness of Modern Slavery issues, both within and outside our organisation through our on-going Ethics and Training programmes.

-Strategic suppliers are suppliers whose added value is significant for the Group by contributing to L'Oréal's strategy through their weight, innovations, shared goals and geographical representation.
+Strategic suppliers' are suppliers whose added value is significant for the Group by contributing to L'Oréal's strategy through their weight, innovations, shared goals and geographical representation.